 Additional Facets: The Glucocorticoid Story

 - KetosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More and Glucocorticoids: Ketosis, a metabolic state where the body primarily uses ketonesKetones, organic compounds produced by the liver, are the unsung heroes of energy metabolism, stepping in when glucose, the body’s primary fuel, becomes scarce.
-Think of them as a reserve power generator, kicking into gear when the main power supply… Read More for energy, may influence glucocorticoid levels.
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More and Glucocorticoids: Ketosis, a metabolic state where the body primarily uses ketonesKetones, organic compounds produced by the liver, are the unsung heroes of energy metabolism, stepping in when glucose, the body’s primary fuel, becomes scarce.
+Think of them as a reserve power generator, kicking into gear when the main power supply (carbohydrates) is low.
+While often associated with the ketogenic diet,… Read More for energy, may influence glucocorticoid levels.
 Some studies suggest that ketosis may lower cortisol levels, but more research is needed to fully understand this relationship.

 - Synonyms: Cortisol (the primary glucocorticoid in humans), corticosteroid.